grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-Arrival-Rate-Exercises.md

 ## Exercises

-For our exercises, we're going to start by using a basic script that simply performs an HTTP request, and aims at achieving 30 requests per time unit (which defaults to 1 second) during the only _stage_ we define.
+For our exercises, let's start with a basic script that runs an HTTP request and trys to achieve 30 requests per time unit (which defaults to 1 second) during the only _stage_ we define.
 We're providing some console output as things change.

 ### Creating our script